Namibian Air Force: History

 After commissioning in 1994, the air wing was composed of two squadrons, VR-1 squadron and the Helicopter Squadron.
+Colonel George Kaxuxuena was appointed as the first Air Wing Commander.
 The first aircraft of the Air Wing were six Cessna O-2As donated by the United States.
 The US also offered two advisors to train four pilots, six copilots and seven mechanics.
 In December 1994 a total of four Cheetah and Chetak light utility helicopters bought from Hindustan Aeronautics Limited were delivered to the then Air Wing at Eros Airport.

 The Indian Air Force also provided a chief engineer, five technicians and two pilots to train Namibian crews for at least six months.
 Two Harbin Y-12s were delivered in December 1997.

 In the 1999-2000 period, two Mil Mi-8s and two Mil Mi-25s were delivered by Libya.
 In 2004, Namibia ordered 12 Chengdu F-7NM fighters and two FT-7NM trainers from China.
 These were delivered in 2005 and 2006, and officially entered service on 23 June of the latter year.